etiennegoulet/SandR/README.md

 - Preserves the directory structure of the input folder in the output folder
 - Simple configuration: define patterns and replacements in a CSV file

+## Usage Guidelines

+- In the configuration file, each row in the "match" column must have an assigned item in the same row of the "replace" column.
+- The tool performs case-sensitive search and replace operations on files in the input folder.
+Make sure that the match and replace strings in the configuration file match the case of the strings in the input files.
+- The search patterns must be specified using Python regex syntax.
+Other regex syntaxes may not work as expected.

 ## Getting Started

-1. Clone the repository and navigate to the project directory.
+1. Clone the repository to your local machine and navigate to the project directory.
-2. Install the necessary dependencies by running `pip install -r requirements.txt`.
+2. Install the required dependencies by running pip install -r requirements.txt.
-3. Prepare your input folder containing the HTML or Markdown files.
+3. Create a new input folder within the project directory and add the HTML or Markdown files you want to modify.
-4. Create a configuration file in CSV format, with "match" and "replace" columns.
+4. Modify the "match" and "replace" columns in the inputconfig.csv file according to your needs.
-5. Run the tool using the command `python search_replace.py --config <path_to_config.csv> --input <path_to_input_folder>`.
+5. Run the tool by executing the command python3 sandr.py in the terminal/command prompt.
-6. The modified files will be saved in the output folder in the same directory as the input folder.
+6. The modified files will be generated in the output folder within the project directory, with the same directory structure as the input folder.

 ## Configuration File